shrinerb/shrine/doc/design.md

 * generates a unique location
 * extracts metadata
-* uploads the file
+* uploads the file (calls `Storage#upload`)
 * closes the file
 * creates a `Shrine::UploadedFile` from the data

-In applications it's common to create subclasses of `Shrine`, in order to allow having different uploading logic for different types of files.
+`Shrine` class and subclasses are also used for loading plugins that extend all core classes.
+Each `Shrine` subclass has its own subclass of each of the core classes (`Shrine::UploadedFile`, `Shrine::Attacher`, and `Shrine::Attachment`), which makes it possible to have different `Shrine` subclasses with differently customized attachment logic.
+See [Creating a New Plugin] guide and [The plugin system of Sequel and Roda] article for more details on the design of Shrine's plugin system.

 ## `Shrine::UploadedFile`